Amazon A9 Algorithm Ranking Tips and Best Practices for Manufacturers

 Leveraging Amazon's browse node structure

 For example, a manufacturer’s drill press might be included in the browse node “Power & Hand Tools > Power Tools > Drill Presses.”
-By including this browse node information in your product data, you’re giving the algorithm additional context about your product, which can improve its visibility in both search results and category browsing.
+By including this browse node information in your product data, you’re giving the algorithm additional context about your product, which can improve its visibility in both amazon search results and category browsing.

 Amazon A9 Algorithm